haep1/DiscordGiveawayBot.NetCore/README.md

    * Set how often the raffle should repeat (repeates every day at the same time if you want)
    * Set the codeword, that users must enter to participate
    * Set the name of the prize in all languages you want to support

+### Commands
+`!sendmessage #channel` - Bot sends a message to that channel `!sendmessage #channel @person` - Bot sends a message tot that channel and mentions the person `!initgiveaway #channel` - Inits a new giveaway.
+All further steps are explained by the giveaway workflow `!cancel` - Cancel the giveaway initiation

 ## Dev information